facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ### Version

+/// define
 `#!py3 (int,) mdpopups.version`

-:
-    Returns the version of the MdPopups library.
+-   Returns the version of the MdPopups library.
 Returns a tuple of integers which represents the major, minor, and patch version.
+///

 ### Show Popup

+//// define
 `#!py3 mdpopups.show_popup`

-:
-    Accepts Markdown and creates a Sublime popup.
+-   Accepts Markdown and creates a Sublime popup.
 By default, the built-in Sublime syntax highlighter will be used for code highlighting.

     Parameter              | Type                 | Default       | Description